rakeshcsit/pdi-health/README.md

 make it so you can update doctors on patient form

 show notes that patient has on patients page (date and who made it that links to the note)

+on patient page, make note for this patient -> goes to patient form and fills in patient to the patient they came from

 ## 8-16-17